Taking Action Against Risk

 Home > Taking Action Against Risk

-Knowing about risks means you can take action against them.
+Knowing about risks means you can take action to reduce them.

-In summary, the most steps you can take to reduce seizure related risks, injury or death are:
+In summary, some steps you can take to reduce seizure related risks, injury or death are:

 Get the best seizure control possible.